PetBite/petbite.github.io/index.md

 <img src="images/activity_log.png" alt="drawing" width="250"/>

 * ### Community Forum Page
-Users can communicate with other users in this application through this screen, which includes a scrolling bar at the top of the application with circles representing different communities.
+Users can communicate with other users in this application through this page, which includes a scrolling bar at the top of the application with circles representing different communities.
 The selected community is highlighted at the top to indicate which community the user is currently in.
 Below that are post previews from other users.
 Each post preview includes a like, comment, and share button/status.
 The preview shows the post's title, content, and images, if uploaded.
 When a user clicks on one, the page changes to the post page where they can view the post in more detail.
 At the bottom of the page is a plus sign that allows the user to write their own post.
 Clicking this button takes the user to the Create Post page.

 <img src="images/community_forum.png" alt="drawing" width="250"/>